deepakkavoor/cartpole-rl/README.md

 Gradient update for Critic: grad[ reward + gamma * V(next_state) - V(curr_state) ]

 To fully understand the code please refer to:
-1. [This amazing post](https://danieltakeshi.github.io/2017/03/28/going-deeper-into-reinforcement-learning-fundamentals-of-policy-gradients/), which covers almost all the basic math needed for understanding policy gradients, like <b>Policy Gradient Theorem</b> and the <b>log derivative trick</b>.
+1. [This amazing post](https://danieltakeshi.github.io/2017/03/28/going-deeper-into-reinforcement-learning-fundamentals-of-policy-gradients/), which covers almost all the basic math needed for understanding policy gradients, like <b>Policy Gradient Theorem</b> and the <b>Log Derivative Trick</b>.
 2. This [Medium post](https://medium.freecodecamp.org/an-introduction-to-policy-gradients-with-cartpole-and-doom-495b5ef2207f) by Thomas Simonini to understand fundamentals of policy gradients.
 3. Chapters 7 and 9 of <i>Reinforcement Learning: An Introduction, 1st Edition, by Barto and Sutton.</i>